Have you heard that an Individual Voluntary Arrangement (IVA) can help people write off a lot of their debts?

 - if your eldest child gets to 18 in year 3, what will your budget look like without Child Benefit and Child Tax Credit?

-- how will you manage if you need a new car?
+- how will you manage if you need a new car? or when your current car finance ends?

 - if you are renting and have to move, is there anyone that can be a guarantor, as the IVA wrecks your credit rating?